 Initially the Cup was awarded to the national junior hockey champions of Canada.
 Later on it came to signify Junior “A” hockey supremacy when in 1934, junior hockey in Canada was divided into “A” and “B” classes.
 In 1971, when junior “A” hockey was divided into major junior and Tier 11 junior A, the Memorial Cup was awarded to the higher category and was given to the major junior hockey champions of Canada.
 In 1972, a round-robin tournament format replaced the old playdown system to determine the champions.
 Since then, the champions of the Western Hockey League, the Quebec Major Junior Hockey League and the Ontario Hockey League, have met each spring in a round-robin series with the two top teams playing off in a sudden-death game to determine the Cup champions.

 The Memorial Cup became an international trophy in 1983 as the tournament was held outside Canada for the first time, when the Portland Memorial Coliseum was the host arena.
 The hometown Winter Hawks took home the title that year to become the first non-Canadian based team to win the Memorial Cup.
 Portland again hosted the tournament in 1986 and Seattle played host in 1992.
 In 1991, the Spokane Chiefs of the Western Hockey League became the second U.S. based team to claim the title.
 The Chiefs won the title again in 2008 in Kitchener, ON.

-The Windsor Spitfires won the championship last year at the event at home in Windsor, ON.
-The Memorial Cup will be held in Regina, SK this year when the 100th annual tournament is played from May 18-27.
-The 2019 Memorial Cup will mark the 101st anniversary of the event and be held in Halifax NS in May 2019.
+The Acadie-Bathurst Titan won the championship last year at the event in Regina, SK.
+The Memorial Cup will be held in Halifax, NS this year when the 101st annual tournament is played from May 17-26.
+The 2020 Memorial Cup will mark the 102nd anniversary of the event and be held in Kelowna, BC in May 2020.